JolekPress/Get-Template-Part-With-Variables/README.md

 # Get Template Part with Variables
 A simple WordPress plugin that works like ```get_template_part()``` but allows you to pass variables to the rendered template.

+The variables must be passed as an associative array where the keys would be valid variable names.

+You should be careful to NOT use any variable names that WordPress includes automatically.
+The plugin will bring all of those defaults in first, and if the variable you pass to this function would overwrite an existing variable, an exception will be thrown.

 Example:

 ```php